goth-uhaul/dread-bot/README.md

-	"contributorRole": "", // ID of wiki contributor role here (for /wiki verify) "srcRole": "", // ID of SRC verified role here (for /src verify) "moderatorRole": "", // ID of moderator role here (for moderation commands) "applicationChannel": "", // ID of channel to send teacher applications to here "positions": [
+	"contributorRole": "", // ID of wiki contributor role here (for /wiki verify) "srcRole": "", // ID of SRC verified role here (for /src verify) "moderatorRole": "", // ID of moderator role here (for moderation commands) "streamsChannel": "", // ID of channel for streams to be posted in "streamingRole": "", // ID of role for streaming users to be given "applicationChannel": "", // ID of channel to send teacher applications to here "positions": [
 		// array of objects, representing teacher positions. these are in the following format: